SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

-Finish the function as the input argument of type string must be concatenated to the current output of the loop:
+Finish the function, as the input argument of type string must be concatenated to the current output of the loop:

 ![](/assets/chapter-10-images/17.Repeated-string-01.png)